III-1f PHI Standards to Augment Restricted Information Controls: Clinical Research Data

 - Electrical power requirements and emergency uninterruptible power supplies.

-Case End Users: Assure controls based on Case information categories are implemented.
+Case End Users: Assure controls based on CWRU information categories are implemented.

 Case Registered System Owners: Assure that Tier I controls are applied where applicable.
-Take reasonable steps to remove Tier II and Tier III data from Tier I systems.
+Take reasonable steps to remove Internal Use Only and Restricted Information data from Public Information systems.

 Principal Investigators: Ensure appropriate security controls are in place.